GP3DS/Voron-Mods/V0_X_Carriage_with_endstop/README.md

-## X Carriage for Voron V0.2 with Y ends-top
+## X Carriage for Voron V0.2 with Y endstop

 X Carriage Mini Stealthburner for V0.1 and V0.2 upgrade (MCU That does not support sensorless homing)